lukasl-dev/pi.nix/README.md

 - `lib.mkCodingAgent` for building a configured wrapper

 > [!IMPORTANT]
-> This is not the official Nix flake for pi.
+> This is not the official Nix flake for pi (there isn't one).
 See [earendil-works/pi#2310](https://github.com/earendil-works/pi/issues/2310) for context.

 ## Quick start